stxent/usb-can/README.md

 ----------

 * CMAKE_BUILD_TYPE — specifies the build type.
 Possible values are empty, Debug, Release, RelWithDebInfo and MinSizeRel.
+* USE_DBG — enables debug messages and profiling.
-* USE_DFU — links application firmware using DFU memory layout even in Debug and RelWithDebInfo modes.
+* USE_DFU — links application firmware using DFU memory layout.
 * USE_LTO — enables Link Time Optimization.
+* USE_NOR — places application in the NOR Flash instead of the internal Flash.
 * USE_WDT — enables Watchdog Timer.